serokell/blog-posts/Haskell Parser Combinators/article.md

 In 2001, Daan Leijen and Erik Meijer published a paper titled [Parsec: Direct Style Monadic Parser Combinators For The Real World](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/parsec-paper-letter.pdf), describing the [`parsec`](https://hackage.haskell.org/package/parsec) library, whose design consequently influenced various others, such as [`megaparsec`](https://hackage.haskell.org/package/megaparsec), [`attoparsec`](https://hackage.haskell.org/package/attoparsec), [`trifecta`](https://hackage.haskell.org/package/trifecta), and even libraries outside the Haskell ecosystem, such as [`NimbleParsec`](https://hexdocs.pm/nimble_parsec/NimbleParsec.html) for Elixir, [`parsec`](https://pythonhosted.org/parsec/) for Python, [`FParsec`](https://www.quanttec.com/fparsec/) for F#, among others.

 Parser combinators are known to be simple to use without requiring external tools or too many concepts to learn.
-That is, they are ordinary Haskell functions that can be combined and returned with other parsers.
+That is, they are ordinary Haskell constructors that can easily be combined and returned with other parsers because of their nature as functions.
 This in turn also makes them idiomatic to use, and being a popular choice among Haskellers, their ecosystem is pretty developed.
 You should have no trouble finding tutorials and documentation on how to use them.

 It's important to notice that parser combinators also have their flaws.
-Parser combinators are categorized as LL(∞) parsers, which, elaborating on the points described in Kirill Andreev's [How to Implement an LR(1) Parser](https://serokell.io/blog/how-to-implement-lr1-parser):
+Parser combinators may be implemented as either LL(1) or LL(∞) parsers, which, elaborating on the points described in Kirill Andreev's [How to Implement an LR(1) Parser](https://serokell.io/blog/how-to-implement-lr1-parser):
 1. Don't support left recursion.
 That is to say, if there is a rule `foo = foo *> bar`, you might need to refactor your grammar otherwise it will loop forever.
 2. Don't resolve conflicts, which we will see as an example later in this article.
 This means the ordering of rules can influence the output, and you need to be careful when defining rules that can consume the same input.
+    * In a LL(1) implementation, it will pick the first alternative that maches the input.
+    * In a LL(∞) implementation, it will try the longest possible match, which may be very inneficient.
 3. Many parser combinator libraries will backtrack, which will also be exemplified later, meaning that you might need to be careful to avoid performance penalties.
 4. The backtracking mechanism may, in turn, lead to exponential time complexities.